-The Institute on World War II and the Human Experience depends on Undergraduate and Graduate students to process collections, create finding aids, perform administrative tasks, and help to further its goal of making its holdings of invaluable artifacts available to researchers and scholars around the world.
+The Institute on World War II and the Human Experience depends on Undergraduate and Graduate students to process collections, create finding aids, perform administrative tasks, and help further the goal of making our holdings of invaluable artifacts available to researchers and scholars around the world.
 Our collections are open to researchers of all levels, and we are proud to support research projects, honors theses, and internships that promote the study of the Second World War and provide hands on experience in archival, public relations, administrative, and editorial fields to Undergraduate students.

 Many of the Institute’s student researchers work to modernize our catalogs, creating finding aids that are available through FSU’s Special Collections and on WorldCat to reach scholars, students, and researchers across the world.
 To see their work, please visit our Archival Finding Aid Database.

 Are you interested in studying one aspect of World War II in greater depth and no courses are currently being offered?
 A Directed Independent Study (DIS) offers an undergraduate the chance to craft an individualized course.
 The requirements for a DIS are determined by mutual agreement by a professor and a student.
 Dr. Piehler has supervised a number of projects that have allowed students to learn more about the Second World War as well as work with the Institute’s extensive collection of documents and artifacts.

 The Institute has a limited number of positions for Undergraduate interns and Directed Independent Studies, but if you would like to be considered for future semesters, please contact the Institute’s Director, Dr. Kurt Piehler, at firstname.lastname@example.org.

 The Undergraduate Research Opportunities Program provides first and second year students at FSU with positions working closely with graduate students and professors as research assistants.
 Many undergraduate interns at the Institute began in the UROP Program and continued to Directed Independent Studies, Honors Theses, and Assistant to the Director positions.